Thirty-nine Reasons Why I Am a Vegetarian

-Thirty-nine Reasons Why I Am a Vegetarian is a 1903 publication by Henry Stephen Clubb.
+Thirty-nine Reasons Why I Am a Vegetarian is a 1903 publication on vegetarianism by Henry Stephen Clubb, published by the Vegetarian Society of America.

 Publication

 Printed on twelve pages, Thirty-nine Reasons Why I Am a Vegetarian is thus considered both a "little book," as well as a pamphlet.
 Initially selling for 10 cents, it was sold as a paperback with a height of 16 cm.
 Preceding the body of text in which Clubb lists his thirty-nine reasons for a vegetarian lifestyle, the publication serves as a portrait of the author.
 The list is followed by the section "Historical," which in brief gives an account for historical and modern advocation of vegetarianism, a precursor to Clubb's intention to write a much larger history of vegetarianism.
 Clubb, who was president of the Vegetarian Society of America, published Thirty-nine Reasons Why I Am a Vegetarian in 1903, at 1023 Foulkrod Street, Frankford Station, Philadelphia.
 It was entered in the Library of Congress on September 8, 1903.

 It was one of several pamphlets published by The Vegetarian society of America which Clubb authored on the subject of vegetarianism, including Unpolished rice among others.